 Either option is fine, and the “best” option is a matter of personal preference.
 But here are some things to keep in mind:

 - Regardless of whether you plan to take the premium subsidy throughout the year or claim the whole thing on your tax return, it’s only available if you enroll in a plan through the exchange in your state.
 You cannot get a premium subsidy if you enroll in a plan outside the exchange.

-- HealthCare.gov (used in 38 states) and the state-run exchanges have user-friendly plan comparison tools that you can use to estimate whether you’d qualify for a subsidy and if so, how much it would be.
+- HealthCare.gov (used in 36 states as of 2021) and the state-run exchanges have user-friendly plan comparison tools that you can use to estimate whether you’d qualify for a subsidy and if so, how much it would be.
 Depending on the size of the subsidy, you can decide whether you want to go through the subsidy eligibility determination when you enroll.
-You can use this 2020 subsidy calculator to get an estimate of the size of your subsidy.

-- If you’re going to claim the subsidy in advance (and thus pay lower premiums each month throughout the coming year), you’ll select the option to see if you qualify for financial assistance.
+- If you’re going to claim the subsidy in advance (and thus pay lower premiums each month throughout the coming year — or the remainder of the year if you’re enrolling during a special enrollment period), you’ll select the option to see if you qualify for financial assistance.
 This will be early in the enrollment process.
 If you say yes, you’ll go through a series of questions to determine your eligibility for financial assistance (including Medicaid, CHIP, premium subsidies, and cost-sharing reductions).
 The exchange will compare your income projection with the records the government already has, and may or may not ask you to provide additional documentation to back up your income projection (especially if you’re in a state that hasn’t expanded Medicaid and you’re projecting a subsidy-eligible income but the government has records indicating that your income projection is too high, be prepared to submit documentation to back up your income projection).